kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 See here for a description of input parameters: https://postgis.net/workshops/postgis-intro/loading_data.html

-TODO: What happens after I have added the data to the database?
+After loading the data into the database, we can execute

+    experimentation/Building_Pointcloud_Generation.ipynb

+to generate building point clouds for York.

+### Notes:

-### Connect PyCharm Interpreter with Singularity Container:
+#### Connect PyCharm Interpreter with Singularity Container:

 To add the Singularity container as your Python Interpreter in PyCharm [follow these steps](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-virtual-boxes.html)